brookshelley/brookshelley.github.com/movies.md

     "terrorist".
 Points to this one for accurately pointing out that white people are the bad guys though.

+68. **Star Wars: The Last Jedi**

+    Here for this.
+Love the porgs, and love Luke punking Kylo.
+This was a great combination of ridiculous and fun.
+I like that Rian brought more humor into the world of the star war.

 ## 2016

 1. **Nine Lives**